A signal separation view of classification: MASC algorithm

 In the following paragraphs we describe the motivation and intuition of the algorithm MASC (Algorithm~\ref{alg:MASC}).
 Throughout this section we will refer to line numbers associated with Algorithm~\ref{alg:MASC}.

 One obvious way to embed a data into a metric space with diameter $\le \pi$ is just to rescale it.
 If the data is a compact subset of an ambient Euclidean space $\RR^q$, we may project the data on the unit sphere $\SS^q\subset \RR^{q+1}$ by a suitable inverse stereographic projection.
 The metric space $\SS^q$, equipped with the geodesic distance $\arccos(\circ,\circ)$ has diameter $\pi$ by construction.
+In any case, we assume that we have access to $\rho(x_i,x_j)$ for all $x_i,x_j\in \mathcal{D}$.

 One of the main obstacles we must overcome in an implementation of our theory is the following.
 In practice, we often do not know the minimal separation $\eta$ of the data classes beforehand, nor do we know optimal values for $\Theta,n$.
 Taking a machine learning perspective, we develop a multiscale approach to remedy these technical challenges: treat $n,\Theta$ as hyperparameters of the model and increment $\eta$.
 Firstly, MASC will threshold out any data points not belonging to $\mathcal{G}_n(\Theta)$ (line 2).
 For each value of $\eta$ (initialize while loop in line 4) we construct a (unweighted) graph where an edge goes between two points $x_i,x_j$ if and only if $\rho(x_i, x_j)<\eta$ (line 5).
 At this point, we have a method for unsupervised clustering by simply examining graph components (line 6, see below for discussion on $p$).
 The idea to implement active learning is to then query a modal point of each graph component (line 11), also referred to in this section as a cluster, with respect to $\Psi_n$ and extend that label to the rest of the cluster (line 13).
 A trade-off associated with this idea is the following: if we initialize $\eta$ too small (respectively, $n$ too large) then each point in the data set will be its own cluster and we will simply query the whole data set, whereas if we initialize $\eta$ too large (respectively, $n$ too small) then the whole data set will belong to a single cluster destroying any classification accuracy.
 Therefore, we initialize $\eta$ small and introduce a minimum cluster size threshold value $p$ to avoid this issue.
 Any cluster of size $<p$ will be removed from consideration (line 6), so we will not query any points until $\eta$ is large enough to produce a cluster of size $p$ or greater.